Hackthings/rpsls-js/README.md

 The key idea of this program is to equate the strings "ROCK", "PAPER", "SCISSORS", "LIZARD", and "SPOCK" to numbers, as follows, and use modular arithmetic to determine which item beats the other:

-0 - rock
+rock = 0
-1 - Spock
+Spock = 1
-2 - paper
+paper = 2
-3 - lizard
+lizard = 3
-4 - scissors
+scissors = 4

 Each item will beat the item that comes before it and be vanquished by the item that comes afer.
 For example, paper beats Spock but is defeated by lizard.

-What about scissors vs. rock or rock vs. paper?
+But what about scissors vs. rock or rock vs. paper?
 If we imagine these numbers on a clock, with the rock in the 12 o'clock position (0), you can determine the winner like so:

 * You always beat counterclockwise opponents (paper beats Spock and rock).
 * You lose to clockwise opponents (paper loses to lizard and scissors).